Solo on the Isle of Skye: Surviving the Trotternish Ridge

 I took my backpack off and removed a thick plastic bag I used to protect my pack during a flight.
 It was just about half a meter wide, but I still put it on my back, hugged my backpack and squatted behind the monument.

 I think I actually dozed off for a while.
-The who experience seemed surreal, as if I were the only person in the world.
+The whole experience seemed surreal, as if I were the only person in the world.
 Me versus the rain.
 Me versus my own self-pity, weakness, and exhaustion.

 BTW: I'm sorry for the misleading photos: I obviously wasn't taking any when it was pouring rain, so one may think it wasn't all that bad! :D It was.

 I am glad my camera survived anyway - I used it in light rain multiple times...

 Finding a camping spot on the Trotternish Ridge

 I hoped the rain would ease, but no way.
 So after 40 min or so of this hard rest, I moved on.

-When it got to 6 pm the rain weakened to just mist with winds still hollowing.
+When it got to 6 pm the rain weakened to just mist with winds still howling.

 I decided it was the perfect time to find a camping spot before the rains return (no room for optimism anymore).
 The air had the color of milk which didn’t help much in seeing better spots from a distance.